 “I will go to the gym 2-3 times a week.”

-“I will save 5% of my pay check.
+“I will save 5% from my pay cheque.

-“I will give 2 hours of every week to a charity cause.”
+“I will give 2-hours of every week to a charitable cause.”

 Goals such as these are achievable and don’t require drastic changes to your lifestyle.
 Clear, attainable goals help form good habits that last.

 Come on, we’ve all come out of two years of lockdowns and have a lot of catching up to do, this includes reaching our many goals.